johmicrot/Coursera_Assignment/README.md

 ### 2.4 Visualizing J(θ)

 Below we can see a 3d and 2d representation of the cost function.
-The left image give you a more zoomed in 3d view, while the right image shows you a contour figure.
+The left image gives you a more zoomed-in 3d view, while the right image shows you a contoured figure.
 <img src=figures/3d_cost_visualization.png width="1200">